 - 1 tsp. vanilla extract

-- 16 cups popped corn (make it or one 5.5 ounce bag like this works)
+- 16 cups popped corn (make it or one 5.5 ounce bag works)

 Instructions

-- Measure sugar, water, dark corn syrup, lemon juice and salt into a 5 quart heavy-bottomed sauce pan (we like the one in this set).
+- Measure sugar, water, dark corn syrup, lemon juice and salt into a 5 quart heavy-bottomed sauce pan.
 Attach the candy thermometer to the pot.
 Make sure that the tip is in the liquid and not touching the bottom or side of the pot.
 Put a lid on the pot and put it over high heat.
 It’ll come up to a boil and keep boiling like crazy.
 That’s ok.

 - While it’s coming up to temperature, put your popcorn on a big pan.